-Hydrocodone is a potent opioid pain reliever, available by prescription in the U.S. Hydrocodone is also classified as a narcotic, and it’s frequently included in brand-name drugs such as Lortab, Vicodin, and Norco, all of which have a serious potential for abuse and addiction.
+Hydrocodone is a potent opioid pain reliever, available by prescription in America.
+Hydrocodone is also classified as a narcotic, and it’s the active opioid in several brand-name drugs such as Lortab, Vicodin, and Norco, all of which have a serious potential for abuse and addiction.

 Below is an overview of hydrocodone, and information on what to expect with a hydrocodone drug test.
-There is also information on how long hydrocodone stays in your system of a user.
+There is also information on how long hydrocodone stays in your system.

-As with other opioids, when someone takes hydrocodone it is believed to work by activating and binding to opioid receptors in the central nervous system.
-It changes the way a person senses pain, and it raises their tolerance for pain, but it doesn’t actually eliminate pain.
-As a result of how hydrocodone works on the brain and CNS, it can also cause people to feel a sense of euphoria, known as a high.
+As with other opioids, when someone takes hydrocodone it is believed to work by binding and activating to opioid receptors in the central nervous system.
+Hydrocodone changes the way a person senses pain and, in the short-term, it raises their tolerance for pain.
+In the long-term, opioid use often decreases pain tolerance (a phenomenon referred to as opioid-induced hyperalgesia).
+Since taking hydrocodone activates the brain’s pleasure and reward center, it can also cause people to feel a sense of euphoria, or a high.

-Opioid addiction and abuse have become serious problems in communities throughout the U.S., and it’s been difficult to find solutions for the opioid epidemic because of the addictive nature of these medications.
+Opioid addiction and abuse have become serious problems in communities throughout the U.S., and the addictive nature of these medications contributes to the difficulty in finding solutions for the opioid epidemic.

 Since hydrocodone is so frequently used in combination medications with acetaminophen, people should exercise extreme caution.
-Not only are there the risks associated with the hydrocodone itself, but if someone is abusing a drug that also contains acetaminophen they’re putting themselves at risk of liver damage or acute liver failure because of that substance.
+Acetaminophen, the active ingredient in Tylenol, can cause liver damage, especially in higher doses.
+So, not only are there the risks associated with the hydrocodone itself but if someone is abusing a drug that also contains acetaminophen, they’re putting themselves at risk of liver damage or acute liver failure because of that substance.